Cross-dressing: Etymology of transvestite

-Legal issues
+Criminalization

 In many countries, cross-dressing was illegal under laws that identified it as indecent or immoral.
-Many such laws were challenged in the late 1900s giving people the right to freedom of gender expression with regard to their clothing.
-There still remains 13 UN member states that explicitly criminalize transgender individuals, and there exist even more countries that use a great deal of diverse laws to target them.
-The third edition of the Trans Legal Mapping Report, done by the International Lesbian, Gay, Bisexual, Trans, and Intersex Association found that an especially common method to target these individuals is through cross-dressing regulations.
+Laws criminalizing cross-dressing have been used to target transgender individuals in several countries, and while many such laws were challenged in the late 1900s giving people greater freedom of gender expression with regard to their clothing, some persisted into the 21st century.
+There still remain 13 UN member states that explicitly criminalize transgender individuals, and even more countries use various laws to target them.
+The third edition of the Trans Legal Mapping Report from the International Lesbian, Gay, Bisexual, Trans and Intersex Association found that a common method to target these individuals is through cross-dressing regulations.

+Europe

+England

+In England, 1874, a constable found John Sullivan wearing a dress, bonnet, silk apron, men's trousers, and women's boots while also carrying a bag filled with women's clothes.
+Though Sullivan claimed the clothes were given to him and he was only wearing them as drunken lark, he was tried, convicted of theft and summarily shipped to an Australian penal colony for the duration of ten years.

+France

+In February 1949 the Paris Prefecture issued an edict against "travesti attractions or shows" which were argued to be "facilitat[ing] perversion and acts of debauchery".
+This affected performers at the cabaret clubs, Madame Arthur and Le Carrousel de Paris.

 North America

-For instance, from 1840 forward, the United States saw state and city laws forbidding people from appearing in public while dressed in clothes not commonly associated with their assigned sex.
+From 1840 forward, in the United States states and cities instituted laws forbidding people from appearing in public while dressed in clothes not commonly associated with their assigned sex.
 The goal of this wave of policies was to create a tool that would enforce a normative gender narrative, targeting multiple gender identities across the gender spectrum.
+Cross-dressing bans spread across America through the late 19th century during which time approximately seventy municipalities adopted various forms of regulation.
+Regulations were enforced through old masquerade laws and vagrancy statutes where defendants frequently paid anywhere from $1 to over $100 in fines, and even minor infractions could result in police brutality and harsher sentencing.
 With the progression of time, styles, and societal trends, it became even more difficult to draw the line between what was cross-dressing or not.
 In 2011, it was still possible for a man to get arrested for "impersonating a woman" — a vestige of the 19th century laws.
-Legal issues surrounding cross-dressing perpetuated all throughout the mid 20th century.
+Legal issues surrounding cross-dressing perpetuated throughout the mid 20th century.
 During this time period, police would often reference laws that did not exist or laws that have been repealed in order to target the LGBTQ+ community.

 Asia

 Nepal decriminalized cross-dressing in 2007.

 Only in 2014 did an appeal court in Malaysia finally overturn a state law prohibiting Muslim men from cross-dressing as women.